mplattu/thermostat/README.md

  * `THERMOSTAT_TEMP_DIFF` The desired temperature difference between outdoor and indoor temperatures.
 A positive value sets indoor temperature higher than the outdoor temperature.
 Type: integer
+ * `THERMOSTAT_TEMP_MAX` Maximum room temperature.
+If the indoor temperature raises above this limit the relay is always turned off.
+Type: integer

 Defining devices